vidbina/vidbina.github.io/_drafts/2018-01-22-dbus-activation-and-nixos.markdown

 wanted on another occassion.

 I removed the `notify-osd` package and installed `dunst` instead, but D-Bus didn't take notice of the change.
-For the entire duration of my session notify-osd would pop up to any relevant message sent to the `org.freedekstop.Notifications` connection.
+For the entire duration of my session, notify-osd would pop up to any relevant message sent to the `org.freedekstop.Notifications` connection.